NoLtour/Uni-notes/Mechanics structures and materials/Year 2/Materials/electrolyte concentration effect on electro potential.md

 ### Effect
 ![[Pasted image 20230218144709.png]]

 Here the waterdrop has oxygen diffusing in from the edges, and the electrochemical reaction is causing the anode to have very low oxygen concentration.
-The con
+The concentration gradient then greatly accelerates the corrosion.
+This is also why [[pitting (corrosion)|pitting]] is so bad.